Short article on Duplicated or Doubled Verbs in Arabic, known as mudha’af.

-What are Duplicated Verbs in Arabic?
+What are Duplicated or Doubled Verbs in Arabic?

 Certain words in the Arabic language are such that their second and third radicals are the same letter.
 Such words are deemed to be irregular and they have certain rules that govern their conjugation.
 This type of irregularity is termed مضاعفة (Duplication) and the rules associated to it are termed The Rules of إدغام (Gemination).